AUSTIN, Texas – (Dec. 16, 2014) – A few minutes after taking a seat in the Cancer Care Collaborative conference room, tears welled up in Eva’s eyes.

 Eva, 58, is a cervical cancer survivor.
 In 2008, she was diagnosed at University Medical Center Brackenridge with a locally advanced stage 2 cervical cancer by Dr. Mark Crozier, a gynecologist oncologist.

 After six months of treatment, including 28 sessions of radiation and six weeks of chemotherapy, Eva is cancer-free.
 Her regular follow-up visits and tests have shown no sign of recurrence or metastasis.

-In 2013, a treatment navigator at Shivers Cancer Center, Nurse Maria Rios, noticed that Eva was depressed and referred her to Veronica Serrano, a survivorship nurse navigator with the Seton Women’s Oncology Care Navigation Delivery System Reform Improvement Project (DSRIP).
+In 2013, a treatment navigator at Shivers Cancer Center, Nurse Maria Rios, noticed that Eva was depressed and referred her to Veronica Serrano, a survivorship nurse navigator with the Ascension Seton Women’s Oncology Care Navigation Delivery System Reform Improvement Project (DSRIP).

 When Eva met Veronica for the first time in January 2014, she was physically strong and healthy.
 Eva had been spared many of the long-term side effects common among cervical cancer survivors.